zzzprojects/learn-orm/tutorials/dapper-simplecrud/read-data.md

 }
 ```

-Let's execute the above code, and you will see the following books which are from fiction category.
+Let's execute the above code, and you will see the following books from fiction category.

 ```csharp
 The Tempest